 Head On Collision Settlement

 If you or a loved one suffered an injury in a head-on crash, you probably want to know how much you can get in a head on collision settlement and other related information.
-You will learn about crash settlements, types of injuries, and more about head-on crashes on this page.
+On this page, you will learn about crash settlements, types of injuries, insurance company tactics, how liability is determined, what impacts a fair settlement amount, and more about head-on crashes.

 What Causes Head On Crashes?

 - Unsafe passing: In rural regions, two-way roads require passing cars to shift into the oncoming traffic lane to pass a slower vehicle.
-If the passing driver misjudges the distance or does not see the oncoming driver, a terrible head-on crash occurs.
+If the passing driver misjudges the distance or does not see the oncoming driver, a terrible head-on car accident occurs.

 - Wrong-way driving: Many fatal crashes happen because a confused or drunk driver goes the wrong way on a highway or one-way road.

-- Cell phones: Texting or talking on a cell phone can distract a driver enough to lead to a deadly head-on impact.
+- Cell phones: Texting or talking on a cell phone can distract a driver enough to lead to a deadly head-on car accident.

-- Drowsy driving: Tractor-trailer drivers are notorious for falling asleep behind the wheel and hitting smaller vehicles head-on.
+- Drowsy driving: Due to long working hours, tractor-trailer drivers are notorious for falling asleep behind the wheel and hitting smaller vehicles in head on collisions.

 - Poor road conditions: A vehicle can slide or hydroplane from wet or snowy weather into oncoming traffic.
-Or a driver may swerve to avoid a pothole or road debris.
+Or a driver may swerve to avoid a pothole or road debris, causing head on collisions.